SAP-archive/sap-devtoberfest-2020/README.md

 ## Description

-**SAP TechEd Devtoberfest – An open celebration of what makes us developers – Coding and Collaboration!**
+**Devtoberfest from SAP – An open celebration of what makes us developers – Coding and Collaboration!**

 This is an eight week celebration by developers, for developers to kick off the SAP TechEd 2020 season